leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 > diagram

+##### Background of Libuv

+node.js firstly built upon libev, but libev does not support windows IOCP, so libuv firstly was implemented as a thing abstraction layer on libev to cover IOCP.
+But finally, it remove libev with a improved phases of event-loop

+First prototype implementation of libuv, new API signatures of libuv

+> HelloWorld WebServer by Lyan

+Latest libuv

+##### Phases of event-loop

+> diagram, a cycle hightlighted with different phases.
+including: prepare ---> idle ---> poll --> check

 [http:\/\/docs.libuv.org\/en\/v1.x\/design.html](http://docs.libuv.org/en/v1.x/design.html) \(I\/O Loop Diagram, see more details with Node.js explanations\)

 File I\/O in Libuv is based on thread-pool, not event loop, --&gt; http:\/\/docs.libuv.org\/en\/v1.x\/design.html